-Cardioversion can be used to treat many types of fast or irregular heart rhythms.
-The most common irregular heart rhythms that require cardioversion include atrial fibrillation and atrial flutter.
-Life-saving cardioversion may be used to treat ventricular tachycardia (a rapid, life-threatening rhythm originating from the lower chambers of the heart).
+Cardioversion is a procedure that can be used to correct many types of fast or irregular heart rhythms.
+The most common of these are atrial fibrillation and atrial flutter.
+Cardioversion is also used to correct ventricular tachycardia, which is a very fast, life-threatening heart rhythm that starts in the lower chambers of the heart (ventricles).

-Your doctor may recommended that you have a cardioversion procedure to restore your heart rate and rhythm to normal, so you heart can pump as it should.
-Sometimes, irregular heart rhythms can cause symptoms including:
+You may need a cardioversion to get your heart rate and rhythm back to normal so your heart can pump like it should.
+Abnormal heart rhythms can cause symptoms including:

-- A pounding or fluttering in your chest
+- A pounding or fluttering feeling in your chest

 - Shortness of breath